 We are living longer and longer.
 As our lifespans extend to 80, 90, 100 years or more, having a good quality of life during those years becomes increasingly important.
 How can we stay healthy?
-How can we still do the things we want to do?
-How can we feel content and fulfilled until the last moments of our lives?
-The keys to aging well with health, happiness, and peace lie in training our physical power, heart power, and brain power.
+And, how can we still do the things we want to do?
+Finally, how can we feel content and fulfilled until the last moments of our lives?
+Here are my 8 life-changing tips that will help you age well.

-Physical power is a cornerstone for happiness and health.
+Physical power is a cornerstone of happiness and health.
 Having enough muscle mass, flexibility, bone density, immune response, cardiac tone, and more, all contribute to being able to do the things that make us happy.
 It also contributes to having confidence and a positive outlook on the future.

 Close personal relationships, such as those with family and friends and the communities to which we belong, are excellent training grounds for heart power.
 Having a social support network built on heart power remains one of the cornerstones of healthy aging, according to studies in areas with a high population of centenarians.

-Creativity comes from curiosity, from interest in and love for ourselves and our surroundings.
-Being engaged in the world and trying new things stifles cognitive decline and provides a sense of excitement for living.
+Creativity comes from curiosity, from an interest in and love for ourselves and our surroundings.
+Being engaged in the world and trying new things stifles cognitive decline.
+It also provides a sense of excitement for living.
 It leads to creation and contribution to others that gives us fulfillment and a reason to live.

-Building our physical power, heart power, and brain power can be done with simple changes in our lifestyle and outlook that add up to a big difference.
+Building our physical power, heart power, and brainpower can be done with simple changes in our lifestyle and outlook that add up to a big difference.

 1. Get up and move

 However, exercise doesn’t need to take a lot of time or involve special equipment or clothing to be effective.
 Recent research has indicated that short bursts of high-intensity exercise can be as effective as longer bouts.

 But if you cannot, try a gentler exercise such as stretching or breathing.
 Choose exercises that work for you and make you happy.
 You can even use exercises from practices like yoga, tai chi, or qigong.

 By scheduling your exercise in short bursts throughout the day, you break up the length of time you spend sedentary.
 Longer periods of uninterrupted sitting is a risk factor for disease and decline.

 2. Dream up goals and work to achieve them

-Rather than living day-to-day, without something meaningful to work toward, focus on goals that are near and dear to your heart, and you’ll find yourself waking up with excitement each morning, eager to see what lies ahead.
+Rather than living day-to-day, without something meaningful to work toward, focus on goals that are near and dear to your heart.
+You will find yourself waking up with excitement each morning, eager to see what lies ahead.

 3. Look forward to aging with anticipation

 Rather than seeing the wrinkles, stooped posture, or old-fashioned notions, remember all the wisdom and experience you accumulate and can share with others.
 You can live with hope and dignity at every age.

-4. Give back
+4. Give back to age well

 In caring for others, you are more motivated to care for yourself.
 You might mentor a young one, give money to a charity, or do something fulfilling that supports the next generation.
 Make sure the cause is something you believe in, and you’ll enjoy your selfless giving in ways that might surprise you.

 5. Spend time in nature

-Visit natural places often, wherever you may be and whenever you get the chance.
+Visit natural places often, wherever you may be, and whenever you get the chance.
 You don’t necessarily have to go to distant mountains or the wilderness, or to the ocean.
-A park or trail near your home is good, too—wherever you can feel the sunshine, trees, water, and wind and wherever you can see the open sky and walk on unpaved ground.
+A park or trail near your home is good, too.
+Go wherever you can feel the sunshine, trees, water, and wind, and wherever you can see the open sky and walk on unpaved ground.

-Meditation is a good practice for people at any age.
-Many studies have confirmed that it is excellent for relieving stress, and it can offset some of the cognitive decline that comes with aging, by
+Meditation is a good practice for people of any age.
+Many studies have confirmed that it is excellent for relieving stress.
+It can offset some of the cognitive declines that comes with aging, by

-7. Try something new
+7. Try something new to age well

 8. Contemplate life’s questions

-Ask until the answers come to you, and then trust those answers.
+Ask until the answers come to you and then trust those answers.
 They will guide your decisions and actions for a life of fulfillment and inner peace.